Skip to main content

 • New consent form(s) or changes to approved consent forms that impact MSU local context consent language

-When Reportable New Information is received for an external IRB study, the MSU reliance coordinator will consult with the MSU HRPP director, MSU HRPP manager, and/or MSU IRB chair when needed.
+When Reportable New Information is received for an external IRB study, the MSU IRB Reliance office will consult with the MSU HRPP director and/or MSU IRB chair when needed.
 The IAA or the SMART IRB Agreement will be reviewed as needed to determine if additional actions are needed.

 Continuing Review

-Follow-up will be conducted with external IRB studies to assure continuing oversight and approval by the reviewing external IRB.
-The MSU reliance coordinator will track the expiration of IRB approval (if applicable).
-When continuing review is required, the MSU reliance coordinator will follow-up via email or through the MSU IRB online system with the MSU PI to confirm the status of the study and the new external IRB expiration date.
+Follow-up will be conducted with external IRB studies to assure continuing oversight and approval by the reviewing IRB.
+The MSU IRB Reliance office will track the expiration of IRB approval (if applicable).
+When continuing review is required, the MSU IRB Reliance office will follow-up via email or through the MSU IRB online system with the MSU PI to confirm the status of the study and the new reviewing IRB’s expiration date (when applicable).
 The email communication will be uploaded into the study’s record in the MSU IRB online system.
 If the current continuing review approval letter is provided, it will be uploaded into the MSU IRB online system as an Update.

-If changes have been made to the MSU local context in the consent form, the MSU reliance coordinator will obtain the renewed approved versions of the consent form(s) and review them to determine if additional actions are needed.
+If changes have been made to the MSU local context in the consent form, the MSU IRB Reliance office will obtain the renewed approved versions of the consent form(s) and review them to determine if additional actions are needed.
 If the MSU PI does not indicate that any changes have been made to the MSU local context, no further action is needed and renewed versions of the consent form(s) do not need to be provided.

-When continuing review is not required, the MSU reliance coordinator will typically follow-up annually via email or through the MSU IRB online system with the MSU PI to confirm the status of the study (i.e., still open with the external IRB).
+When continuing review is not required, the MSU IRB Reliance office will typically follow-up annually via email or through the MSU IRB online system with the MSU PI to confirm the status of the study (i.e., still open with the reviewing IRB).
 The email communication will be uploaded into the study’s record in the MSU IRB online system.

-If the external IRB transitions the study to the Revised Common Rule (2018 Requirements) and eliminates continuing review, the MSU reliance coordinator will review the IAA (if not under SMART IRB) for language regarding continuing review.
-The MSU HRPP director will be consulted as needed, and follow-up with the external IRB regarding an amendment to the IAA will occur if needed.
+If the reviewing IRB transitions the study to the Revised Common Rule (2018 Requirements) and eliminates continuing review, the MSU IRB Reliance office will review the IAA (if not under SMART IRB) for language regarding continuing review.
+The MSU HRPP director will be consulted as needed, and follow-up with the reviewing IRB regarding an amendment to the IAA will occur if needed.

 Ancillary reviewers will be added as needed.